steveshogren/blog-source/source/_posts/2014-05-04-inversed-polymorphism.markdown

 	}
 ```

-In the pattern matching example, all the behavior for the types are in
-one file, but we could just as easily write it anywhere.
-Since the
-compiler will warn us if there are any missing cases, if in the future
-we add a new type to PaymentRepository, all the places in the code
-that are missing that type will show up in the warning list.
-This of
-course would require editing every file that has a pattern match on
-the PaymentRepostiory.

 In case you were concerned that these F# types do not have any state,
 they actually can have fields just like regular classes.
+Notice the
+`Dictionary<int, IPayment>` next to the `InMemory` type?
+That is a
-The new field
-does not need to be named until used in a pattern match, so the only
+field!
+The new field does not need to be named until used in a pattern
-time it is named is `payments` inside the `Add` and `GetAll`
+match, so the only time it is named is `payments` inside the `Add` and
-functions.
+`GetAll` functions after we pattern match `InMemory`.
+In fact, if we
+didn't add it in the pattern match, the compiler would give us a
+warning!

 ``` fsharp
 type PaymentRepository =